-Criminal Justice Presentation Series
+Criminal Justice Lecture Series

 About the Series

-The Criminal Justice Lecture Series allows students to engage professionals and learn about specific career tracks in the criminal justice system.
+The Criminal Justice Lecture Series support our students, faculty, and community by using a virtual space to optimize communication synergies between students, the public, and criminal justice professionals.
+It allows students to engage professionals and learn about specific career tracks in the criminal justice system.
 The format promotes interactions between students and professionals so critical information, internships, and job opportunities can blossom into meaningful social networks.
 The series seeks to establish lasting connections between Shepherd University, students, the community, and career professionals.

-Wednesday, September 15th | 1:10-2 p.m.
+Wednesday, March 23rd | 1:10-2 p.m.